 The liquidity of Insurance-Linked Instruments may also be affected by a number of other factors, such as whether a covered event has occurred or whether a catastrophe season has passed.
-It is anticipated that the Master Fund and/or the Reinsurer will retain their respective exposures for the duration of the Insurance-Linked Instruments, gradually recognising income as the likelihood of a covered event occurring in respect of one of more Insurance-Linked Instrument, and therefore the Master Fund and/or the Reinsurer incurring a loss, diminishes.
+It is anticipated that the Master Fund and/or the Reinsurer will retain their respective exposures for the duration of the Insurance-Linked Instruments, gradually recognising income as the likelihood of a covered event occurring in respect of one or more Insurance-Linked Instruments.

 While these Insurance-Linked Instruments generally can be sold at a price, they are largely "buy and hold" instruments, and it may require substantial time to enter into or exit a position and the amount that could be recognised upon liquidation may be materially less than its theoretical fair value.
 Consequently, the Master Fund may need to realise assets at below fair value and the Master Fund may need to borrow to meet its financing needs, each of which will have an impact on the returns to Shareholders.
-Further, the illiquidity of Insurance-Linked Instruments means that the Master Fund's portfolio is more likely to be mis-valued as the valuation ascribed to an Insurance-Linked Instrument may differ significantly from the price at which it may ultimately be realised.
-In turn, any mis-valuation is likely to have an impact on the trading price of the Ordinary Shares, which may be adverse to Shareholders, as well as on the fees based on such valuations.
+Further, the illiquidity of Insurance-Linked Instruments means that the Master Fund's portfolio is more likely to be misvalued as the valuation ascribed to an Insurance-Linked Instrument may differ significantly from the price at which it may ultimately be realised.
+In turn, any mis-valuation is likely to have an impact on the fees based on such valuations.